 The most basic step to chainsaw is the gear and equipment.
 You need the correct personal protective equipment when you use a chainsaw like Homdox 52CC.
 The protective gear you need will include a hard hat or a chainsaw helmet depending on your environment, chain oil that helps with bucking and kickback, hearing protection, gloves when necessary, the best chainsaw chaps and the correct boots.

 Just make sure you are in proper geared up for the cut.
-Eye, ear, hands and feet protection [1] are strongly recommended by our team.
+Eye, ear, hands and feet protection [1] are strongly recommended by me.

 Secure the Area and Environment